cogentcore/core/pi/README.md

-# GoPi = Interactive Parser in Cogent Core / GoGi Framework
+# GoPi = Interactive Parser in Cogent Core / Cogent Core Framework

 GoPi is part of the Cogent Core Go language (golang) full strength tree structure system (ki = 木 = tree in Japanese).

-The `pi` package supports a simple and robust form of lexing and parsing based on top-down recursive descent, and allows users to create parsers using the [GoGi](https://github.com/goki/gi) graphical interface system.
-It is used for syntax highlighting, completion, and more advanced language-structure specific functionality in GoGi and in the [Gide](https://github.com/goki/gide) IDE / editor (where we need to support multiple different languages, and can't just rely on the excellent builtin Go parser).
+The `pi` package supports a simple and robust form of lexing and parsing based on top-down recursive descent, and allows users to create parsers using the [Cogent Core](https://github.com/goki/gi) graphical interface system.
+It is used for syntax highlighting, completion, and more advanced language-structure specific functionality in Cogent Core and in the [Gide](https://github.com/goki/gide) IDE / editor (where we need to support multiple different languages, and can't just rely on the excellent builtin Go parser).

 We call it `Pi` (or `GoPi`) because Ip is not as easy to pronounce, and also because it makes parsing as easy as pi!
 You can think of it as a French acronym, which are typically the reverse of English ones -- "parseur interactif".
-Also, it matches Cogent Core and GoGi.
+Also, it matches Cogent Core and Cogent Core.

 [![Go Report Card](https://goreportcard.com/badge/cogentcore.org/core/pi)](https://goreportcard.com/report/cogentcore.org/core/pi)
 [![Go Reference](https://pkg.go.dev/badge/cogentcore.org/core/pi.svg)](https://pkg.go.dev/cogentcore.org/core/pi)